-GEORGIA TRAFFIC RECORDS ASSESSMENT RECOMMENDATIONS JUNE 2022 DATA SYSTEM REC NUMBER RECOMMENDATION Non-Implemented Some Progress Significant Progress Complete NOTES Injury Surveillance 16 Improve the data quality control program for the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.
+GEORGIA TRAFFIC RECORDS ASSESSMENT RECOMMENDATIONS JULY 2023 DATA SYSTEM REC NUMBER RECOMMENDATION Non- Implemented Some Progress Significant Progress Complete NOTES Injury Surveillance 16 Improve the data quality control program for the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.
 X The Office of EMS and Trauma has a variety of linked platforms that provides data related to injuries to all vested stakeholders.
 These components include access to direct or uploaded record entries from GEMSIS Elite for EMS (existing in NEMSIS v2.2 and v3.4 platforms).
 Trauma registry data is now being submitted to Biospatial for data visualization.
 The integration of Biospatial has allowed the visualization of EMS data and Trauma Registry data for all EMS, Trauma Centers, The Department of Public Health, and all other vested stakeholders.
 Data is collected from the hospital's emergency departments, discharge records, trauma registry, and vital records through the OASIS dashboard.
 The OASIS (Online Analytical Statistical Information System) offers access to summarized data to the public and professional audience.
 The trauma registry's current data set is NTDB compliant and available for analysis that includes severity.
-The reports are provided on request and for focused projects.
-The registry has a formal data dictionary but presently offers a limited means of EMS interface.
+The regotry has a formal data dictionary but presently offers a limited means of EMS interface.
 It should be noted that the OEMS/T is in the process of implementing a new platform that will link Trauma and EMS data and will be available to Trauma Facilities.
 The trauma registry has made it easier to maintain data for all designated trauma facilities, and records are uploaded into the CDC data query program (WISQARS).
-Note: Refer to FFY 2022 Traffic Records Projects - OEMS GEMSIS Elite, OASIS, and Support for CODES Crash Data Linkage.
-The FFY 2022 quantitative progress reports are included in Appendix 7.
-17 Improve the interfaces with the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.
-X The OEMS/T is currently working on implementing a new arm band initiative which will allow for the deterministic linking of EMS data with crash records and hospital records.
-The OEMST is currently in the phase of pulling in all stakeholders who will be part of pilot testing the new arm band initiative.
-We are in the process of education, training, and preparing those involved for the pilot test to begin.
-Note: Refer to FFY 2022 Traffic Records Projects - OEMS GEMSIS Elite, OASIS, and Support for CODES Crash Data Linkage.
-The FFY 2022 quantitative progress reports are included in Appendix 7.
+Note: Refer to FFY 20223 Traffic Records Projects - OEMS GEMSIS Elite, OASIS, and Support for CODES Crash Data Linkage.
+The FFY 2023 quantitative progress reports are included in Appendix 7.
+17 Improve the interfaces with the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory. x Armband Pilot Project went live on April 11th, 2023 in EMS Region 2.
+EMS Agencies using the armband and OEMST team are monitoring the armband number received in GEMSIS Elite and other EMS Systems.
+Some minor internal changes in GEMSIS Elite and other EMS Systems are being made to properly display the armband and other patient identifiers collected by EMS Agencies.
+Note: Refer to FFY 2023 Traffic Records Projects - OEMS GEMSIS Elite, OASIS, and Support for CODES Crash Data Linkage.
+The FFY 2023 quantitative progress reports are included in Appendix 7.